shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

 kubectl clean --help
 ```

-The `clean` plugin comes very handy if you're using EKS or GKE where you have orphaned pods lying around cluttering the cluster.
+The `clean` plugin comes handy if you're using EKS or GKE where you have orphaned pods lying around cluttering the cluster.
 It cleans them all up in one go.

 To delete all the orphaned pods in your cluster